Business Compliance12 min read28 April 2026

 Annual return penalties:

-• Upon conviction for persistent non-filing: up to S$5,000 per offence
+• Court prosecution for persistent non-filing: up to S$5,000 per offence

-April 2026 changes: The Amendment Bill has increased maximum fines for breaches of director duties, including filing failures, to up to S$20,000.
-This is a significant increase that applies directly to company directors and officers.
+April 2026 changes: The Amendment Bill has raised maximum fines for director duty breaches — including filing failures — to S$20,000.
+That is a significant jump that applies directly to company directors.

-Company secretary appointment: Failure to appoint a company secretary within 6 months of incorporation can result in fines of up to S$5,000.
+Company secretary: Failure to appoint one within 6 months of incorporation triggers fines up to S$5,000.

-The compounding risk: A company that neglects ACRA filings for several years can face accumulated penalties in the thousands, plus the cost of engaging professionals to bring records up to date.
-In severe cases, ACRA can initiate striking off, removing the company from the register entirely.
+The compounding problem: I have seen companies that ignored ACRA filings for several years face accumulated penalties in the thousands, plus professional fees to bring records current.
+In severe cases, ACRA strikes the company off the register entirely.

 IRAS — Inland Revenue Authority of Singapore

-• Persistent non-filing: summons with fines up to S$1,000 and a penalty equal to double the tax assessed
+Late corporate tax return: S$200 initial penalty, increasing progressively, with potential summons, fines up to S$1,000, and a penalty equal to double the tax assessed.

-• Failure to register for GST when required: 10% penalty on the GST that should have been collected, plus the full GST amount
+GST penalties: S$200 immediately for late filing, plus S$200 per month (up to S$10,000).
+Late payment attracts 5% immediately plus 2% monthly after 60 days (up to 50% of outstanding tax).
+Failure to register for GST when required: 10% penalty on the GST you should have collected, plus the full GST amount.

 CPF — Central Provident Fund Board

-Late contribution interest: 1.5% per month (equivalent to 18% per year) on the total outstanding amount, including both employer and employee shares.
+Late contribution interest: 1.5% per month (18% annualised) on the total outstanding amount — both employer and employee shares.
+This compounds from day one.
+No grace period.

 MOM — Ministry of Manpower